Credit Card Asset-Backed Securities (ABS)

 Credit ratings of credit card ABSs depends on many of the same variables that determine the credit ratings of other asset-backed securities.
 Part of the credit rating depends on the qualitative factors of the issuer: new account underwriting standards; marketing; cardholders' credit scores; credit card interest rates; servicing and collections; whether it is a general credit card such as MasterCard or VISA, or a private-label card, such as Sears; the competitive rank of the issuer; and account seasoning.
 The other main factor is the structure of the credit card ABS and what credit enhancements are being used.

 A main tool used to evaluate the credit rating of a credit card ABS is stress testing, which is devised by the credit rating agency that gives the credit rating.
 These stress tests are what-if financial models where critical variables are varied to see if the trust can withstand the stresses, and if so, by how much.
 The ranges of the variables are generally determined from the past 3 to 5 years of pertinent historical data.
-The variables for credit card ABSs include the following:
+The variables for credit card ABSs include:

 Example: Stress Testing a Credit Card Asset-Backed Security